 University Advancement and Corporate and Foundation Relations (CFR) are the only offices able to accept gifts on behalf of Tufts University.
 Gifts accounts are opened by the Budget Center via Advancement and CFR and are assigned DeptID accounts.

 A sponsored award (a category including grants and contracts) is the transfer of funds from a sponsor to an institution to carry out specific activities that align with sponsor’s mission or interests.
 Sponsors typically provide such funding on the basis of a specific project or research plan and budget, for a specified period of time, with funds unused at the expiration of the time period often reverting to the sponsor.
-Office of Research Administration (ORA) accepts sponsored awards on behalf of Tufts University.
-Sponsored accounts are then opened by SPA and assigned award account numbers.
+Central Pre-Award accepts sponsored awards on behalf of Tufts University.
+Sponsored accounts are then opened by Post-Award and assigned award account numbers.

 Any funding provided by U.S. Government agencies, at the federal, state, or local level, in support of Tufts University activities is treated as a sponsored award and not a gift.
 Similarly, funding from voluntary health organizations or associations, such as the American Cancer Society or American Heart Association, is usually treated as a sponsored award and not as a gift.